xunker/neje_laser_upgrades/README.md

 # neje-laser-upgrades
-How-to's and resources for upgrading NEJE (and similar) desktop USB laser engravers.
+How-to's and resources for upgrading NEJE (and similar) desktop USB laser engravers to full GRBL compatibility by replacing the electronics.

-Last updated Feb 21, 2017.
+Last updated November, 2017.

 TODO:

-* post video LINK
-* post Wiring
+* post wiring harness diagram
 * post tip120 schematic

 ## Full grbl upgrade with Arduino CNC Shield

 ### Video

-There is a video of the upgrade process here: TODO ADD VIDEO LINK
+I have uploaded a video of the whole upgrade process at [youtu.be/2rbzI-d-bOA](https://youtu.be/2rbzI-d-bOA).

 ### Links to resources